MoralBench: Moral Evaluation of LLMs: Introduction

 Recently, moral foundations theory has extended beyond traditional contexts, reaching into the domain of artificial intelligence, specifically in the assessment of LLMs.
 For example, recent research has attempted to measure the moral identity of LLMs by applying moral foundations theory \cite{abdulhai2023moral}.
 These studies aim to determine how closely the decision-making processes of LLMs align with human moral choices.
 By comparing the responses of LLMs to morally charged questions with those of humans, researchers can explore the extent to which these models reflect human ethical values.

-These studies often provide preliminary insights, offering a basic idea of the similarities between human and LLM choices \cite{abdulhai2023moral}.
+These studies often provide valuable insights, offering a basic idea of the similarities between human and LLM choices \cite{abdulhai2023moral,almeida2024exploring}.
 However, more thorough and systematic evaluation and benchmarking of whether LLMs can be considered moral entities is crucial.
 This requires not only a comparison of choices but also an analysis of the underlying ethical reasoning processes employed by the models.
 Establishing a framework for such analysis could significantly advance our understanding of AI's capability to handle complex moral issues, thereby informing future developments in AI ethics and governance.
-Since the use of moral foundation concepts has proven effective in various studies for measuring human behavior and values, its application to LLMs raises important questions about the moral capacities of modern AI systems \cite{almeida2024exploring}.
-Addressing these questions with a more rigorous and detailed approach is essential for advancing our understanding of AI's potential role in society and its alignment with human ethical standards.

 Recognizing this, our research introduces benchmarks designed to measure the moral identity of LLMs.
 As illustrated in Figure \ref{fig:pipeline}, the benchmarks are built upon comprehensive datasets that encompass a wide array of ethical dilemmas and scenarios, crafted to reflect the complexity of human morality.
 The main objective of this paper is to design a framework that fairly evaluates the moral identity of LLMs.
 Our approach goes beyond traditional performance metrics, offering a holistic assessment that mirrors the complexity of human ethical reasoning.
 The benchmarks provide a more nuanced evaluation of LLMs, ensuring they can handle ethical challenges effectively.
 By implementing this evaluation benchmark, we aim to catalyze a shift in AI development towards more morally aware models, emphasizing the importance of ethical considerations in the design and deployment of LLMs.
 Through this work, we seek to foster the development of AI technologies that are not only intelligent but also ethically responsible.